gvwilson/sensibleadventures/iffy/iffy.md

 *Why do you know people who would do something like that?
 Why didn't I know you did?*

-"Lotta people were dependin' on him," Aunt Naggie said distantly, straightening up and turning back to her cooking.
+"Lotta people were dependin' on he," Aunt Naggie said distantly, straightening up and turning back to her cooking.
 "I guess this was the only way he could keep 'em all safe."